 The CBB libraries in an effort to expand our joint holdings and make more efficient use of our resources are embarked on various cooperative collection development efforts.
 In the spirit of these efforts we urge you to think of CBB as a single collection and help reduce unneeded duplication of titles within our collections.
 Borrowing periods are the same at the three schools.
 Further, interlibrary loans are delivered six days a week.
 In some cases, one copy of a title among the three libraries may be sufficient, while in other cases multiple copies may be justified.
 Please help us with this work by considering carefully all requests to duplicate titles.

-Fill out an electronic order request form with full bibliographic information including I*S*B*N* or I*S*S*N* number and price data if available.
+Fill out an order request form with full bibliographic information including I*S*B*N* or I*S*S*N* number and price data if available.
 Include the name of the requester and the academic department.

 Please note that the Library does not purchase textbooks for reserve or for the library collection.

 Ordinarily orders arrive within 3-6 weeks of their placement with a vendor.
 Please understand that emergency and materials needed by a particular date will be ordered before materials without a "date needed by".
 Selectors are encouraged to plan ahead to allow for this time lag.
 The best discounts and the most efficient use of resources result from routine processing of regular orders.

 There are instances when materials are not needed immediately, but are still needed by a certain time.
 Selectors should indicate these time requirements on the order forms.
 Library ordering staff will then have the information they need to determine the best means to acquire this material.
 On occasion this type of order will have to be handled by the RUSH order procedures, but other instances may require less than this expensive "all stops open" approach.

 Orders Needed Immediately